 Queen Post Trusses are similar to the King Post Trusses.
 They are used for a short span of around 10m (33ft).
 The outer supports are angled towards the center of the structure.
 However, the major difference in this design is the horizontal extension lying at the center which relies on beam action to provide mechanical stability.

-Dead Load vs. Live Load for Metal Roofs
+Dead Load vs. Live Load

-Dead loads are basically the own weight of the materials used while building the roof structure.
+Dead loads are the own weight of the materials used while building the roof structure.
 These forces act vertically and can affect the overall structure’s weight.
 To evenly distribute the dead load to the entire metal building, trusses are placed strategically throughout under the roof.

 Live loads or Structural loads are forces, deformations, or accelerations applied to a structure or its components.